imask22/Vlc_Control_By_HandGestures/README.md

 # Vlc_Control_By_HandGestures

-Deep learning Application to control and Software/Hardware by Hand Gesture
+Deep learning Application to control the Software/Hardware by Hand Gesture

 Used Where Voice assistant fails miserabely